ThomasSD/DupeFinder/README.md

 the exe and dll from the source code.
 Just place both files in a folder on your system and run it from the command line.

+You might get some warnings from windows, thats normal, you dl an unsigned exe from a unkown source.
+So safer is to compile yourself, otherwise, just yolo :)
 ---

 ## Notes